TheRacingLion/Discord-SelfBot/README.md

 - `prefix` is the desired prefix for bot commands (can use `@mention ` if you want the prefix to be your discord mention)
 - `rotatePlayingGame`, if you want your discord playing game to rotate games (from the `games.json` file)
 - `rotatePlayingGameTime`, if you do want the game to rotate, this is the time interval you want for it (in milliseconds)
+- `defaultStatus`, the default discord status to show on your account.
+Either "online", "idle", "dnd" (Do Not Disturb) or "invisible"
 - `mentionNotificator` (if you want to have your mentions notified)
   + `inConsole` (as a log to console)
   + `inNotificationChannel` (as a message sent to the notification channel)